Parisian quasi-stationary distributions for asymmetric L\'evy processes: Appendix

-We split the analysis into two cases when the process $X$ is of bounded variation and when $\sigma >0$.
-In the first scenario taking $\epsilon=0$ completes the proof of (\ref{Ezerobounded}) since $\widehat{W}(0)>0$.
-When $\sigma >0$ then the proof of (\ref{Ezerounbounded}) follows from taking limit $\epsilon \downarrow 0$ and observing that by \cite[Thm 3.10]{AEK} the derivative $\widehat{W}^\prime(0)$ is well-defined. \halmos
+Finally we split the analysis into two cases, when the process $X$ is of bounded variation (BV) and unbounded variation (UBV).
+In the first scenario we take $\epsilon=0$ in (\ref{expe}) and since $\widehat{W}(0)>0$ from \eqref{exit2} we obtain that

+This Equation together with \eqref{markovpositive} for $\epsilon=0$ proves \eqref{Spectrpositive} in BV case.
+For the process of unbounded variation paths (or equivalently when $\widehat{W}(0)=0$) we will use identities \eqref{exit2} and \eqref{E_classic_SN} and the following inequalities: